zachvalenta/jvns.ca/source/_posts/2014-06-13-asking-questions-is-a-superpower.markdown

 <!-- more -->

 One of my very favorite examples of this is how I started learning about operating systems.
-At the beginning of Hacker School, I realized that I legitimately did not know what a kernel was or did more than "er, operating system stuff".
+At the beginning of Recurse Center, I realized that I legitimately did not know what a kernel was or did more than "er, operating system stuff".